micron/docker-setup/README.md

     ├── docker                          # holds the configurations files │   ├── run-mysql-dump.sh           # mysql dump script
+    │   ├── reset-wp-user.sh            # Tries to reset the WP user using WP-Cli
     │   ├── dumps                       # imports everything with an .sql or .sql.gz suffix into the database on initial startup
     │   ├── lib                         # mysql /var/lib/mysql directory for data persistance
     │   │   └── mysql